Facilities & Equipment

 - The Libraries prohibit violation of state or federal law, including copyright laws and software licensing agreements.

-- Libraries staff reserve the right to monitor the use of public access computers and may contact Campus Security to report non-compliance with the Libraries’ Acceptable Use Policy.
+- The Libraries staff reserve the right to monitor the use of public access computers and may contact Campus Security to report non-compliance with the Libraries’ Acceptable Use Policy.

 At your request, materials will be shipped to an address you designate (home or office, for example).
 The Library will cover the cost of shipping the materials to you; you must cover the cost of return shipping.
 Copies of documents will be emailed to an email address you specify.
 This service is available to current faculty and staff of Concordia University and currently registered students.